anirudhsudhir/Bingo/README.md

 A session key will be generated and stored in secrets.env when the application is run for the first time.
 This will be used to sign cookies created by the pastebin.
 To create a new session key, delete the `SessionKey = "randomsessionkey"` entry in secrets.env and clear the "session" cookie stored in the browser.

+This project was built while following the "Let's Go" book.